 She has explored the relationship between dance and society in African villages and cities and American theaters, school playgrounds and classrooms as well as adult entertainment clubs and their communities.
 In addition, she has conducted other research in Africa, urban areas, and American schools with at-risk youth.

-To her credit are landmark books: Naked Truth: Strip Clubs, Democracy and a Christian Right (University of Texas Press), To Dance Is Human: A Theory of Nonverbal Communication (University of Chicago Press), Dance, Sex and Gender: Signs of Identity, Dominance and Desire (University of Chicago Press),The Performer-Audience Connection: Emotion to Metaphor in Dance and Society (University of Texas Press), Partnering Dance and Education (Human Kinetics), Dancing for Health: Conquering and Preventing Stress (AltaMira Press), Disruptive School Behavior: Class, Race, and Culture (Holmes & Meier) and Urban Dynamics in Black Africa, co-author (Aldine).
+To her credit are landmark books: Dancing to Learn: the Brain’s Cognition, Emotion, and Movement, Naked Truth: Strip Clubs, Democracy and a Christian Right (University of Texas Press), To Dance Is Human: A Theory of Nonverbal Communication (University of Chicago Press), Dance, Sex and Gender: Signs of Identity, Dominance and Desire (University of Chicago Press),The Performer-Audience Connection: Emotion to Metaphor in Dance and Society (University of Texas Press), Partnering Dance and Education (Human Kinetics), Dancing for Health: Conquering and Preventing Stress (AltaMira Press), Disruptive School Behavior: Class, Race, and Culture (Holmes & Meier) and Urban Dynamics in Black Africa, co-author (Aldine).

 Hanna has published over 300 articles in scholarly journals in African studies, anthropology, art, black studies, dance, drama, education, gender, leisure and recreation, medicine, music, planning, political science, psychology, religion, semiotics, sexuality, therapy, and urban studies, in addition to newspaper and magazine articles for the general reader.